 Regardless of your answers to these questions, we encourage you to turn to God for help.
 You could also ask for some support from a pastor, youth leader, or professional counselor.
 Remember, too, that you can't control your friend's thoughts or actions no matter how much you care about him.
 You can only do your best to point him in the right direction and then leave him in the Lord's hands.

-In the meantime, please feel free to contact Focus on the Family's Counseling Department.
+In the meantime, please feel free to call Focus on the Family's Counseling department.
 One of our caring Christian therapists would be happy to discuss this situation with you at greater length.
 Our counselors are also in a position to provide you with a list of referrals to mental health professionals practicing in your local area.
-If this option appeals to you, feel free to give them a call at this number.

 When You Feel Hopeless